bxdoan/bxdoan/README.md

 <div align="center">

-> Everything has beauty, but not everyone can see.
+> Few things can help an individual more than to place responsibility on him, and to let him know that you trust him.

-> — Confucius —
+> — Booker T. Washington —

 </div>